ddubson/ddubson-blog/content/posts/trunk-dev-wip-commits.md

 Now we can write some code for this feature story...

-Once we have a stopping point that isn't the end of the story, we can utilize **Save with WIP** technique
+Once we have a stopping point that isn't the end of the story, we can utilize WIP commit technique

 The steps are: